 The "-t" in this command tells your computer what encryption type to use for the SSH key.
 If you would like to use a different encryption type, replace the "ed25519" with whichever encryption you choose.

 Note: If you would like to store an SSH key in the OVHcloud Manager, you will only be able to use ED25519, RSA, or ECDSA encryption.
+Additionally, if you would like to store an SSH key in the Public Cloud section of the Manager, you will only be able to use RSA or ECDSA encryption.

 You will be prompted to enter a passphrase to password-protect your SSH key.
 This is entirely optional but recommended for added security.
 Your SSH keys will be created and stored in the